Anindita123-code/MS4-full-stack-artsea/README.md

 The scope of Artsea is as follows:

-1. Users will be able to register and thereby login into the website in order to become a member
+1. Users will be able to register as a member, to have all their past purchase information under their logged in profile
 2. All users will be able to search and view the workshops which are divided in various categories in the site.
 3. All users can choose to enrol by making an online purchase of workshop.
 4. All users can read the published blogs in the website and post a comment on the same.
+5. All buyers will receive a confirmation email, of their current purchase in the email id specified by them.

 * Here, the focus is implementing eCommerce, and maintaining a blog